Offer Popup Image

 • How often do you need to run the automated tests?

-These are some of the questions that you need to answer before you start building your framework.
-By defining your automation testing objectives and scope, you can align your framework design with your business requirements and expectations, and avoid unnecessary automation efforts.
+These are some of the questions that you need to answer before you start building your test framework.
+By defining your automation testing objectives and scope, you can align your framework pattern with your business requirements and expectations, and avoid unnecessary automation efforts.

 Choose the right automation framework tools and technologies

-The next step is to choose the right test automation tools and technologies that suit your mobile application and framework design.
-There are many factors to consider when selecting test automation tools and technologies, such as:
+The next step is to choose the right test automation framework tools and technologies that suit your mobile application and test framework pattern.
+There are many factors to consider when selecting automated testing tools and technologies, such as:

 • The type and complexity of your mobile application (native, hybrid, or web)